robbyki/robbyki/README.md

     from clients.
 I have always been the kind of person who has felt the need to fully grasp and understand the "whole" and creating solutions for clients without having a much more intimate relationship with the underlying components of something just always felt very wrong to me and also greatly hindered my ability to cultivate trust and credibility the way *I* wanted to cultivate trust and credibility.
-Which is why I wanted more of it.
-I wanted more of the feeling I would get whenever I fully and intricately understood the esoteric and then making that tangible and actionable for others was intoxicating to me.
+Which is why I wanted more of it; I wanted more of the feeling I would get whenever I fully and intricately understood the esoteric and then making that tangible and actionable for others was intoxicating to me.
 Having said that, being an STP IMHO, is an extremely costly endeavor I decided to pursue so I always have to calibrate any pre-conceived notions for how it all happened.
 Like I